Hugh D. Sandler

 Hugh is a member of The Federal Bar Council’s Inn of Court, where he serves on the Second Circuit Courts Committee.
 He is also a faculty member of the Federal Bar Council’s “Access to Justice” program, which trains young attorneys on core litigation and trial skills.
 Hugh is also employed at the University of Waterloo as a sessional instructor teaching a fourth-year seminar course on federal civil practice in the university’s Sociology and Legal Studies Department.
 Hugh has been recognized as a “Super Lawyer” by Thomson Reuters’s Super Lawyers publication every year since 2014.

 Hugh graduated from the University of Waterloo in 2003, with a Joint Honors degree in Economics and Political Science.
-In 2007, he graduated with Great Distinction from the McGill University Faculty of Law.
+In 2007, he graduated with Great Distinction from the Faculty of Law at McGill University.
 Following law school, Hugh clerked for the Honorable Judge Arthur Gans of the Ontario Superior Court of Justice in Toronto.
 Hugh is proficient in French and holds dual U.S. and Canadian citizenship.